Our directors, managers, and advisors are committed to saving America's heirloom seeds.

 Executive Director

 Mike Bollinger has a long connection with Seed Savers Exchange.
 He has served as a member of SSE's garden crew and contracted as a seed producer.
-For more than a decade, he has collaborated as the primary producer of transplants for the SSE plant sales with his wife Katie through their certified organic farm, River Root Farm.
-As co-founder of an agricultural solutions company Mike has also provided support to SSE on greenhouse design and organic production practices.
-Mike not only has a practical understanding of organic and sustainable growing practices, but he has also dedicated years of service as an active member on the board of directors for organizations focusing on farmer education services and local and regional food systems.
+For more than a decade, he has collaborated as the primary producer of transplants for the SSE plant sales with his wife, Katie, through their certified organic farm, River Root Farm.
+As co-founder of an agricultural solutions company, Mike has also provided support to SSE on greenhouse design and organic production practices.
+Mike has not only gained a practical understanding of organic and sustainable growing practices but also dedicated years of service as an active member on the board of directors for organizations focusing on farmer education services and local and regional food systems.

 Lynne Rilling